Follow Cynthia Downes on Instagram to keep up-to-date with her blog posts.

 Andrew Downes talking to Betty Boothroyd after his Fanfare for Madame Speaker had been premiered at her Installation as Chancellor of the Open University at Symphony Hall, Birmingham

-Andrew never complained, and led a full and active life, starting up Composition Studies and becoming Head of Composition at the Royal Birmingham Conservatoire.
+Andrew never complained, and led a full and active life, starting up Composition Studies and becoming Head of the School of Composition and Creative Studies at Royal Birmingham Conservatoire.
 After his early retirement on health grounds (after 30 highly successful years at Birmingham Conservatoire), he was awarded an Emeritus Professorship for carrying out his work at the Conservatoire 'with distinction'.
-At the same time he has carried on composing throughout his life, no matter what.
-Performances of his music took place all over the world.
+At the same time he carried on composing throughout his life, no matter what.
+Performances of his music continue to take place all over the world.
+I accompanied Andrew on many exciting trips abroad for performances of his music, while he was still well enough to travel.
+Andrew always led as normal a life as possible.
+We had countless happy times and unforgettable experiences, which I describe in my other Blog posts.

 (I spent half of the week there and half at home, seeing to Lynwood Music orders and organising adaptations to our house.
 Our daughter Anna approached Irwin Mitchell Solicitors, who immediately pursued a case of clinical negligence and at the same time gave us immense help and advice on the house adaptations and the challenges we had to face.)